We often receive e-mails asking, "Are Your Soaps & Shampoos pH Balanced?"

 Here are my issues:

 - Studies show that cleaning your skin with an alkaline product, like soap, temporarily disrupts the skin’s acid mantle.
 But, studies also show that cleaning with simple tap water also disrupts the acid mantle.
-Perhaps we should only be bathing in a pure natural stream.

 - The purpose of any skin cleansing agent, whether it is pH balanced or not, is to get rid of the fatty sebum (oily) layer on your skin that holds the dirt and contaminants.
 While removing this fatty layer may make us feel clean, aren’t we disrupting the “acid mantle” by removing it?
 So basically we are creating a problem because of our cleanliness.